jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 # Homework 7 — Design and Implementation of a Simple Google

-This README is still not complete.
+This README is not complete, some minor changes may still be made.

 In this assignment you will develop a simple search engine called New York Search.
 Your program will mimic some of the features provided by Google.
 Please read the entire handout before starting to code the assignment.